How to Become a Web Developer

 What Does a Web Developer Do?

-A Web Developer is responsible for programming code that tells websites how to operate.
+A Web Developer is responsible for programming code that tells websites and web applications how to operate.
 Web Developers typically specialize in either “front-end” (“client-side”) development or “back-end” (“server-side”) development.
-Some versatile and highly-sought after professionals do both, and they’re called “Full-Stack Developers.”
-BrainStation’s Digital Skills Survey found that 50 percent of Developers are working in front-end or full-stack development.
+Some versatile and highly-sought-after professionals do both, and they’re called “Full-Stack Developers.”

-Front-End Developers typically focus on the visual and design elements of websites and can anticipate and fully appreciate user needs and behavior.
+Front-End Web Developers typically focus on the visual and design elements of websites and can anticipate and fully appreciate user needs and behavior.
 As the name suggests, front-end (or client-side) development involves the programming of what will be visible to the user.
-Languages like JavaScript, CSS, and HTML are widely used in this development role.
+Languages like JavaScript, CSS, and HTML are widely used by Front-End Developers.

 Because front-end development is responsible for what you can see on a website, it’s often confused with web design.
 Although Front-End Developers don’t design websites, they are the link between design and technology that can turn an idea into an interactive web page.